bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 Here,
 - `(body)` captures the full incoming JSON payload
-- list 'push' appends it to the mock-side list
+- `list 'push'` appends it to the mock-side list

-This list persists across calls (per endpoint)
+This list persists across calls for the endpoint.

 #### View Cart (GET /cart)

-Now, when you query the cart, retrieve the entire list:
+Now, when you query the cart, you can retrieve the entire list:

 ```json
 {